Workshops

 • Includes one or more containers

-• Containers share network and storage
+• Containers share network and storage and can communicate with each other using localhost

 • Containers in a pod are scheduled on the same node